Public & Product Liability Insurance vs Professional Liability Insurance: A guide to coverage and claims

 The principle of indemnity is essentially a guarantee to restore an Insured to the position that he or she was in prior to the incident that caused the loss.
 In the case of liability policies this invariably guarantees the payment of compensation for losses or damages sustained by the Third Party.
 This can be in the form of payment of compensation or repair / replacement in addition to the payment of any defence costs (such as legal and expert fees and court costs).

 Where there is insufficient information for the insurer to decide on whether a claim has been covered, the insurer will issue you with written correspondence reserving their rights.
 This will set out what further information is required to determine policy coverage.
-Your broker will be able to assist you with providing that information and with liaising with your insurer regarding outstanding issues.
+Your advisor will be able to assist you with providing that information and with liaising with your insurer regarding outstanding issues.

-Your broking partner and Insurers’ allocated claims handler will assist you in resolving the claim.
+Your advisor and Insurers’ allocated claims handler will assist you in resolving the claim.
 They will also be able to assist in the recommendation of lawyers or/and experts to specifically assist with your claim.
 Bellrock have extensive experience in claims management and Insurers’ claims handlers/officers are often legally qualified and are very well experienced in expediently resolving claims.

 Risk Management

 The occurrence of claims brought against your business by third parties are somewhat out of your control.
 Even businesses with robust risk management policies and procedures can be exposed to third party losses.
 As such it is vitally important that you consider what insurance you need to protect you and your business.
-Equally invaluable is a proactive response from your broker to render assistance when your business is exposed to significant potential costs or liabilities.
+Equally invaluable is a proactive response from your advisor to render assistance when your business is exposed to significant potential costs or liabilities.

 The team at Bellrock is here to assist you with the knowledge required to better understand your risk from a liability perspective.
 We possess the depth of relationship to ensure the best possible cover and pricing outcomes and specific expertise in the management of both simple and complex claims from cradle to grave.
 If you have any questions in relation to your business risk or claims please contact us via the form below.